solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/automl-azure-portal/README.md

 ## Step 16: Clean-up

-- We are done using the `Compute` and thus we can free the compute resource
+- We are done using the `Compute` resource.
 - Navigate to the `Compute` tab and delete your compute target: `auto-ml-compute`

 <img src="./images/013_DeleteCompute.png" width="70%" height="70%">